After School - Week 3

 Let’s move on to two of my courses related to history!

-• Throughout history, names often signified different regions.
+- Throughout history, names often signified different regions.
 For example, “Andalusia” used to refer to all Muslim-ruled lands, later narrowing to specific areas under nominal rule, and now, just a region in Spain.
-Similarly, the Malikite school of thought became the dominant mazhab in Andalusia.

 Shall we now combine interpreting and history now?